 You may also want to familiarize yourself with divorce and separation terminology that might help as you begin this process.

 It is important, however, to ensure that a parenting plan is carefully considered and comprehensive.
-Plans that are not well designed may lead to unanticipated conflict and instability in the future which will negatively affect children.
+Plans that are not well designed may lead to unanticipated conflict and instability in the future which may negatively affect children.

 The course teaches parents the importance of working together to meet children’s health, social, educational, and emotional needs.
 The program encourages parents to attend mediation and to consider other dispute resolution options.